-At the Icahn Institute for Genomics and Multiscale Biology, we’re Investigating the origins, evolution, and fundamental biology of pathogens.
+At the Icahn Institute for Data Science and Genomic Technology, we’re Investigating the origins, evolution, and fundamental biology of pathogens.
 Our research interests include hepatitis C and E. coli.

 Hepatitis C and miRR-122 Gene Research